sbmlteam/deviser/docs/src/source/defining_package.rst

 .. todo::
    Add figure showing a class with a child element/lo\_element and ref in next paragraph

-The :ref:`SBML snippet above<SBML-snippet-event>` shows an Event from SBML Level 3 Core which has a Trigger child element.
+:ref:`SBML snippet 3 above<SBML-snippet-event>` shows an Event from SBML Level 3 Core
+which has a Trigger child element.
 The DeviserEdit entries in the Attributes and child element table for the Event class are shown in Figure TBC.